 - White papers

 When repurposing content for this stage, consider how you can reposition existing content to touch on buyers’ pain points.
 Present the content so it shows your target audiences how your offerings solve their problems and make their lives easier.
-Also, use targeted buyer keywords that are likely to lead interested audiences directly to your consideration and evaluation content.
+Also, target buyer keywords for your content that are likely to lead interested audiences directly to your consideration and evaluation content.

-How to Repurpose Overstock’s Women’s Shoes Buying Guide: Sections of the general shoe buying guide could be reused on specific shoe category landing pages, and the descriptions of the shoe styles could be featured on individual product pages.
+- How to Repurpose Overstock’s Sheets Buying Guide: Sections of the buying guide could be reused on specific sheet category landing pages, and the descriptions of the shoe styles could be featured on individual product pages.

-PRO TIP: When repurposing and reusing content, avoid duplicate content issues.
+PRO TIP: When repurposing and reusing content for different marketing funnel stages, avoid duplicate content issues.
 Search engines may penalize a website for using the exact same copy on more than one page.
 To ensure you don’t have duplicate problems on your site, use Alexa’s SEO Audit Tool to scan your site and alert you of any duplicate content issues.

-The last section in the purchase funnel is the conversion and purchase phase.
+The last section in the marketing funnel is the conversion and purchase phase.

 This is the point where audiences are ready to become buyers.
 They have done their research and are now trying to figure out what they need to do to become a customer and what their best option is.